KIDS’ CAMPUS CHILD CARE CENTRE

 Designated Qualified Staff are Able to Administer

-b) Staff of Kids’ Campus Child Care Centre will not administer any medication which is non-prescription (eg: cough syrup, aspirin etc.).
-If a parent/guardian feels that such non- prescription medication is essential, the parent/guardian can bring in a signed note from the doctor, indicating the name of the medication and the instructions for administration to the child.
+- b) Staff of Kids’ Campus Child Care Centre will not administer any medication which is non-prescription (eg: cough syrup, aspirin etc.).
+If a parent/guardian feels that such non-prescription medication is essential, the parent/guardian can bring in a signed note from the doctor, indicating the name of the medication and the instructions including how much medication should be administered, how often the medication should be administered as well as the length of time the medication should be administered to the child.
 Please be aware these non-prescription type medications and the doctor’s note are only good for a six (6) month period at which time a new note will need to be provided.

 Do not leave medication in your child’s bag or room.
 Medicine must be signed in on the proper forms and be put into the locked boxes provided in the refrigerator and cupboard in the kitchen.

-A program staff should also be advised that your child has medication that day.
+Parents/Guardians must inform staff that your child has medication that day.

 If your child develops a serious allergy that requires an epi pen during their enrollment, the parent must notify the supervisor in writing immediately and the child will not be allowed to return to Kid’s Campus until an individual plan for the child has been developed and training has been provided to the staff by the parent.